-- RAS is likely to have the greatest impact where health services are weakest. [not that this is in opposition to the position of Swiss TPH]
+- RAS is likely to have the greatest impact where health services are weakest.

 - Early treatment of severe malaria will reduce childhood mortality in rural Africa.
 Artesunate is the best available treatment for life-threatening P. falciparum malaria.
 The training and support mechanisms for community health workers to use RAS appropriately and effectively are important, so the correct approach, if they are inadequate, is to strengthen them—not to withdraw RAS.
 Preventing children with potentially life-threatening malaria from receiving an effective treatment is wrong.
 The WHO moratorium on RAS should be lifted.